samskivert/wordplay/README.md

 If by some shocking chance you have in fact read these words, and played the games, and have ideas for new variations or improvements, please send them along.
 Email is good
 <a href="mailto:mdb@samskivert.com">mdb@samskivert.com</a> or open a Github issue or send up smoke
-signalss or whatever else you like.
+signals or whatever else you like.

 [Pixi.js]: https://pixijs.com/